Taliban Celebrate Anniversary of Foreign Troop Withdrawal

-The Taliban declared Wednesday a national holiday and lit up the capital with coloured lights to celebrate the first anniversary of the withdrawal of US-led troops from Afghanistan after a brutal 20-year war.
+The Taliban declared Wednesday a national holiday and lit up the capital with colored lights to celebrate the first anniversary of the withdrawal of U.S.-led troops from Afghanistan after a brutal 20-year war.

-The country's new rulers -- not formally recognised by any other nation -- have reimposed their harsh version of Islamic law on the impoverished country, with women squeezed out of public life.
+The country's new rulers – not formally recognized by any other nation – have reimposed their harsh version of Islamic law on the impoverished country, with women squeezed out of public life.

 But despite the restrictions, and a deepening humanitarian crisis, many Afghans say they are glad the foreign force that prompted the Taliban insurgency has gone.